 Title IX: Learn more about Title IX at Springfield College

 Consistent with Title IX, Springfield College does not discriminate against any person on the basis of sex, sexual orientation, gender identity or expression, or any other legally protected class in admission and access to, and employment and treatment in, its programs and activities.
-Students and employees are protected against unlawful acts of sexual violence, sexual harassment, sexual exploitation, domestic violence, dating violence, and stalking, collectively known as “Gender-based Misconduct.”
+Students and employees are protected against unlawful acts of sexual violence, sexual harassment, sexual exploitation, domestic violence, dating violence, stalking, and gender-based harassment, collectively known as sexual- and gender-based misconduct.
 The College is committed to responding promptly and effectively when it learns of any form of possible discrimination.

 - The Gender-based Misconduct Policy defines specific types of prohibited gender-based misconduct and the processes and procedures the College utilizes to address reports of misconduct.